-The idea of “wellness” seems to be quite the rage, so it is important to understand what we mean by “wellness ministries” at St. Stephen’s Church.
+The word “wellness” is used frequently and in different ways, so it's important to understand what we mean by “wellness ministries” at St. Stephen’s Church.
 First of all, we might say what we do not mean.

 Similarly, to be saved is not simply a matter of believing or doing the right things in order to go to heaven when you die.
 Instead, to be saved can be understood, quite simply, as being made whole and well.
 The second century theologian, Irenaeus of Lyons, famously said that "the glory of God is a human being who is fully alive."
 Our wellness ministries seek to promote habits and disciplines that re-center us in God, “the Lord and giver of life.”

-The Food Ministry at St. Stephen’s is inspired by the Eucharist, the central act of worship in the Christian faith.
+The food ministry at St. Stephen’s is inspired by the Eucharist, the central act of worship in the Christian faith.
 Through the Eucharist, Christians believe that they are fed by God so that they can feed others.
+Our food ministry includes a Sunday Community Supper open to all (since it is donation-based, any who cannot pay for a meal are welcome); a weekly food pantry distribution for those who suffer from food insecurity; a weekly distribution of fresh fruit to residents of Gilpin Court; and our Farmers Market.
 Learn about how St. Stephen's Food Ministry is making a difference in the community here.

 VCU Pharmacy Students